Assessment

 National Tests and Phonics Test

-National Tests are administered nationally during the summer term and are designed to provide a standardised measure known as a scaled score.
-A scaled score of 100 is the national expectation and a score of 110 or more would be evidence that the children are working at greater depth within that area of learning.
+National Tests provide a standardised measure known as a ‘scaled score’.
+Every child is expected to reach a scaled score of 100.
+A score of 110 or more shows that they are working at greater depth in that area.

 Year 2

-Children are assessed in English (reading, writing, and spelling) and Mathematics.
-Teacher assessments are made for Science.
-Their tests are marked in school.
+Children are assessed in English (reading, writing and spelling) and maths.
+Teachers carry out assessments in science.
+Children’s tests are marked in school.

 Year 6

-Children are assessed in Reading, Spelling and Grammar and Maths.
+Children are assessed in reading, spelling & grammar and maths.
 These tests are marked externally.